marcusramberg/dotfiles/README.md

 Notes:

 - You need to be an administrator (for `sudo`).
-- If APT hasn't been updated or upgraded recently, it will probably be a few minutes before you see anything.
+- If APT wasn't updated or upgraded recently, it will probably take some minutes before you see anything.

 ```sh
 sudo apt-get -qq update && sudo apt-get -qq upgrade && sudo apt-get -qq install curl ansible && echo &&